ATR Relocates for Growth in Amplify GR Zone

 “Residents of neighborhoods in southeast Grand Rapids have consistently named jobs as a top priority,” said Jon Ippel, executive director of Amplify GR.
 “Jobs that pay a fair wage, with benefits and profit sharing, are especially valuable to people who are looking for stable employment and decent working conditions.”

 Formed in 1992 by Ken and Barbara Ehresman, ATR utilizes a proprietary cloud-based platform to track millions of customer assets coming and going throughout the US in real time.
 ATR also provides a wide range of compliant services to environmentally conscious customers that require certified destruction, asset management and end of life recycling services for education, health care, government, and Fortune 500 companies.
 The R2 Certified company holds a Guinness World Record for recycling the most consumer electronics during their annual One Million Pound Challenge held on Earth Day.
 ATR successfully diverted over 3 Million pounds of CRT (Cathode Ray Tube) TVs and other unwanted electronics from Michigan landfills in 2017.
 When computers, printers and flat panels were added to the free program, it became necessary to expand the operation from its previous location in Wyoming, MI.
+Please note, this program has since ended and the Grand Rapids location is no longer accepting residential drop offs.

 As ATR shopped for its expansion site, John Oppenhuizen, a local First Companies realtor, suggested the property in the Amplify GR zone, which is operated by Rockford Construction in partnership with Amplify GR.